-As of June 30, 2014, the Company had investments in an unrealized loss position.
-The Company has determined that the unrealized losses below \$0.1 million on these investments at June 30, 2014 are temporary in nature and expects the security to mature at its stated maturity principal.
-All available-for-sale securities held at June 30, 2014 will mature in over one year.
+As of June 30, 2014, the Company had investments in an unrealized loss position below material disclosure thresholds in the table above.
+The Company has determined that the unrealized losses on these investments are temporary in nature and expects the security to mature at its stated maturity principal.
+All available-for-sale securities held at June 30, 2015 will mature in over a two year period.
+The fair value of cash, accounts receivable, accounts payable and accrued liabilities approximate their carrying value because of the short-term nature of these financial instruments respectively, respectively, at June 30, 2015 and June 30, 2014.
+The fair value of our short and long term note payable, which is measured using Level 2 inputs, approximates book value, at June 30, 2015.

-(5) Property and Equipment
+(6) Property and Equipment